6 Proven Strategies for Building a Customer-Centric Company

-The result is a better understanding of how customers think and what issues they are struggling with, which go a long way toward improving customer happiness and loyalty.
+The result is a better understanding of how customers think and what issues they are struggling with, which significantly improves customer happiness and loyalty.

 3. Actively solicit customer feedback

-As Kathy Sierra describes in Making Users Awesome, your customers don’t care about your product or service all that much — they care about what it helps them accomplish.
+As Kathy Sierra describes in Badass: Making Users Awesome, your customers don't care about your product or service much — they care about what it helps them accomplish.
 Your job is to help customers succeed in the context of their jobs.

 Listening to customers is an inherent part of being customer centric.
-It’s tough to know how you can improve the customer experience if you don’t have a system in place for collecting customer feedback regularly.
+It's tough to know how to improve the customer experience if you don't have a system for regularly collecting customer feedback.

-You’ll find that customers can help you build a product that other customers love.
-While they can’t singlehandedly steer your product toward innovation, a truly customer-centric company will take advantage of the fact that their customers do often know what they want.
+You'll find that customers can help you build a product that other customers love.
+While they can't singlehandedly steer your development toward innovation, a truly customer-centric company will take advantage of the fact that their customers often know what they want.

 4. Sweat the small stuff